execonline-inc/monit_monitor/Readme.md

-A small application based on monitrr to procude one centralized dashboard of all monit processes
+A small Rails engine that procudes a centralized dashboard of all monit instances.
+This gem is an extension of [monittr](https://github.com/karmi/monittr) to make it trivial to use in a Rails application

+# Example

 ![Alt text](https://monosnap.com/file/qRJ1RdJ7aw3RX2BTdJt7hl6ijA0Fh4.png)

 # Install